 - Existing credentials and education

-- The application packet is forwarded to the current President of RALC.
-The president will organize the review and ensure that consideration of the requests appears on the agenda for the April Board meeting.
+- The current President of RALC will organize the review and ensure that consideration of the requests appears on the agenda for the Spring Board meeting.

-- The RALC Board will make award decisions at the April Board meeting.
+- The RALC Board will make award decisions at the Spring Board meeting.